What is a Cash Discount?

-Now, if the customer discharges his dues till 25th April 2019, he has the liability to pay only $495 as 1% of $500 i.e. $5 is given as a discount for pre-payment of dues.
-If the customer pays later than 10 days then no cash discount will be given and is liable to pay the full amount of $500 to the company.
+Now, if the customer discharges his dues till 25th April 2019, he has the liability to pay only $495 as 1% of $500, i.e., $5 is given as a discount for pre-payment of dues.
+If the customer pays later than ten days, then no cash discount will be provided and is liable to pay the full amount of $500 to the company.

 Advantages of the Cash Discount

-- It is an incentive given by the company to its customers in case they make the payment on or before the due date of the payment as per the terms and conditions of the company.
-In order to get the benefit of the discount, many customers pay right away to the company.
-So, it will save the time, efforts and money of the company which it might have to spend on the collection process for collecting the due amount from the customers on time.
+- It is an incentive given by the company to its customers in case they make the payment on or before the due date as per the company’s terms and conditions.
+To get the benefit of the discount, many customers pay right away to the company.
+So, it will save the time, efforts, and money of the company, which it might have to spend on the collection process for collecting the due amount from the customers on time.

-- When the customers pay the amount on or before the due date then leads to the faster access of the cash flow to the company which can be used for the other necessary activities of the company like paying the companies bill on time, getting the benefit of discounts given by their supplier by paying them on time etc.
+- When the customers pay on or before the due date, it results in faster access of cash flow to the company, which the company can use for other necessary activities like paying bills on time, getting the benefit of discounts given by their supplier by paying them on time, etc.

-- With the help of the cash discounts, many of the customers pay on time against their dues to the company.
-This reduces the chances of the bad debts that might arise in the future due to the non-payment of dues by the customers of the company.
-Thus with such discount, the company generally gets more amount of money when calculated for the overall business.
+- Due to cash discounts, many customers pay their dues on time.
+It reduces the company’s bad debts that in the future due to the non-payment of dues by the customers.
+Thus with such a discount, the company generally gets more amount of money when calculated for the overall business.

 Disadvantages of the Cash Discount